Generic root counts and flatness in tropical geometry: Tropical intersections and generic root counts

 \begin{remark} We note here that the results in Section \ref{sec:TropGeneric} can be generalized to analytic families of polynomial equations.
 For many applications in practice this is important, since the functions in the parameters naturally contain analytic functions.
 For instance, one can consider the system

 over the ring $A=\mathbb{C}[[a_{i},b_{i}]]$, where $\mathbb{C}$ is trivially valued.
 This is a $\mathbb{C}$-affinoid domain, so the material in \cite[Section 2]{Berkovich1993} is again applicable.
 Note that the coefficients of the monomials in these types of equations can satisfy algebraic relations that are not always apparent.
 The tropical material presented here is however directly applicable, and we can find a ring homomorphism $A\to\mathbb{C}[[t]]$ with corresponding point $P$ such that the fiberwise tropical prevariety over $P$ is finite.
-This then implies that the generic root count is $4$.
+This then implies that the generic root count is the mixed volume of the Newton polytopes of the polynomials, which is $4$.
 More generally, one can consider polynomial equations defined over affinoid $K$-algebras $\mathcal{A}$, where $K$ is any (complete) non-archimedean field.
 The material in this paper directly extends to this more general scenario. \end{remark}